Islamic veiling practices by country: India

-Islamic revivalism triggered the upsurge in head & face-coverings among Indian Muslim women.
+Islamic revivalism triggered the upsurge in head and face coverings among Indian Muslim women.

 In India, Muslim women are allowed to wear the hijab and/or burqa anytime, anywhere.
 However, in November 2017, a Catholic school in Uttar Pradesh's Barabanki district allegedly barred two Muslim students from wearing the headscarf inside the campus.

 In April 2019, Shiv Sena party member Sanjay Raut called for the burka to be banned.

 In May 2019, the Muslim Educational Society in Kerala banned its students from wearing face-covering attire.

-In February 2020, Uttar Pradesh's labor minister & Bharatiya Janata Party leader Raghuraj Singh has called for an outright ban on women wearing burqas, suggesting that terrorists (see Islamophobic tropes) have been using them to elude authorities.
+In February 2020, Uttar Pradesh's labor minister and Bharatiya Janata Party leader Raghuraj Singh has called for an outright ban on women wearing burqas, suggesting that terrorists (see Islamophobic tropes) have been using them to elude authorities.